Rodent Detection Monitoring

 Ongoing Rodent Detection Monitoring

 The eradication investment will be protected through ongoing rodent detection monitoring on the island aimed at detecting any possible reintroductions.
-This will form part of the island’s permanent rodent detection and prevention system initiated as an integral part of the island’s Biosecurity program which will be upgraded in parallel with the REP. The monitoring network developed for the initial follow-up monitoring and declaration of success will be modified to allow targeted monitoring of high risk reinvasion points.
+Additionally, there will be pre border inspections at the Birdon wharf and Eastern Air hangar of freight being brought to the island for each voyage of the Island Trader.
+This will form part of the island’s permanent rodent detection and incursion response system initiated as an integral part of the island’s Biosecurity program which will be upgraded in parallel with the REP. The monitoring network developed for the initial follow-up monitoring and declaration of success will be modified to allow targeted monitoring of high risk reinvasion points.
 It will include:

-- A grid network of detection tools at high risk reinvasion points such as the wharf and airport and potential areas for initial recolonisation.
-This will be checked at a frequency commensurate with arrivals (i.e. daily at the airport and fortnightly at the wharf coinciding with cargo vessel arrivals)
+- A grid of 155 rodent hotels containing rodent detection and kill devices at high risk reinvasion points such as the wharf and airport and potential areas for initial recolonisation.
+These will be checked at a frequency commensurate with arrivals (i.e. daily at the airport and fortnightly at the wharf coinciding with cargo vessel arrivals) and risk level

-- The permanent rodent detector / biosecurity dog based on the island will routinely screen all incoming cargo and luggage
+- The permanent rodent detector / biosecurity dogs and handlers based on the island will routinely screen all incoming cargo and luggage

-- The permanent rodent detector / biosecurity dog based on the island will sporadically undertake targeted searches of high risk and random areas
+- The permanent rodent detector / biosecurity dogs and handlers based on the island will sporadically undertake targeted searches of high risk and random areas

 This methodology will allow a high level of confidence that any reinvasion would be detected.
 Genetic testing on LHI rodents has been undertaken.
 In the event that rodents are detected post REP, the genetic samples will allow determination of whether the eradication failed or the detection was a reinvasion.